 A 2003 law prohibits Palestinian spouses from the occupied territories from obtaining residency or citizenship status in East Jerusalem or Israel by marriage to an Israeli citizen.
 This, in effect, entirely blocks their prospects for "family unification" by preventing the spouse from living in Israel with their partner.
-The provision also applies to children from the West Bank and Gaza who wish to live with a parent who is a Palestinian citizen of Israel or resident of East Jerusalem. unification" by preventing the spouse from living in Israel with their partner.
+The provision also applies to children from the West Bank and Gaza who wish to live with a parent who is a Palestinian citizen of Israel or resident of East Jerusalem.

-The provision also applies to children from the West Bank and Gaza who wish to live with a parent who is a Palestinian citizen of Israel or resident of East Jerusalem.5 This law was initially supposed to be a temporary order for one year.
-However, it has been continuously extended, most recently for one more year as of June 2016.6 The law undermines the rights and dignity of both Palestinians inside Israel and those in the occupied territories.
+been continuously extended, most recently for one more year as of June 2016.7 The law undermines the rights and dignity of both Palestinians inside Israel and those in the occupied territories.
 Also crucial is the fact that this law places East Jerusalem alongside Israel in its legal scope, as opposed to recognising East Jerusalem as occupied Palestinian territory similar to the Gaza Strip and the West Bank.
 This is in violation of international law, which views Israel's seizure of East Jerusalem as illegal.